pfsense/docs/source/interfaces/troubleshooting-nat-devices-reaching-bridged-interface-devices.rst

-For hosts on the bridged segment to reach hosts behind the NAT segment directly, a static route could be used on the bridged hosts or upstream gateway to send the “private” subnet traffic to the IP address of the firewall in the bridged network.
+For hosts on the bridged segment to reach hosts behind the NAT segment directly, a static route could be used on the bridged hosts or upstream gateway to send the "private" subnet traffic to the IP address of the firewall in the bridged network.